 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone for the Town of Marblehead Fourth of July Fireworks on July 4, 2007 with a rain date on July 5, 2007, in Marblehead, MA temporarily closing all navigable waters of Marblehead Harbor within a four hundred (400) yard radius of the fireworks barge located at approximate position 42°30.567′ N, 070°50.162′ W. The safety zone is necessary to protect the life and property of the maritime public from the potential hazards posed by a fireworks display.
-The safety zone temporarily prohibits entry into or movement within this portion of Marblehead Harbor during its closure period.
+The Coast Guard proposes establishing a temporary safety zone for the Town of Marblehead Fourth of July Fireworks.
+This safety zone is necessary to protect the life and property of the maritime public from the potential hazards associated with a fireworks display.
+The safety zone would temporarily prohibit entry into or movement within this portion of Marblehead Harbor during the closure period.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket are part of docket CGD01-07-001 and are available for inspection or copying at Sector Boston, 427 Commercial Street, Boston, MA between the hours of 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to Sector Boston 427 Commercial Street, Boston, MA.
+Sector Boston maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket are part of docket CGD01-05-039 and are available for inspection or copying at Sector Boston, 427 Commercial Street, Boston, MA between the hours of 8 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Chief Petty Officer Paul English, Sector Boston, Waterways Management Division, at (617) 223-3010.End Further Info End Preamble Start Supplemental Information